markkampe/Alarm/README.md

 is the situation we found ourselves in when we bought our first home (in 1978).

-I long wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/sensor, and (if the system had been armed) which sensors had been triggered.
+I had long wanted an alarm status panel that showed, on a house map, the status of every instrumented door/window/sensor, and (if the system had been armed) which sensors had been triggered.

-   - Today I could have a much better system (e.g. based on Ring) for $400 and two days of work.
+   - Today I could have a much better system (e.g. based on Ring) for $400 and two days of work (as opposed much more money and months of work that have gone into this system).

    - Even if I insisted on building everything myself, an alarm system built on a newer SoC (e.g. Raspberry Pi, BeagleBone) the interface could have been a